David Wynn Miller: Constructed language and linguistic theories

 Miller's design involves sentences that begin with prepositional phrases, using the word For.
 It is easily recognizable, among other traits, by the constant and repetitive use of the phrases "for the" and "with the" and by the absence of action verbs, except in gerund form.
 Users of the dialect reject the use of adjectives, adverbs and pronouns.
 The language also has an abundance of punctuation.
 For example:

 FOR THE FORMS OF OUR PUNCTUATIONS ARE WITH THE CLAIM OF THE USE: FULL-COLON=POSITION-LODIO-FACTS, HYPHEN=COMPOUND-FACTS =KNOWN, PERIOD=END-THOUGHT, COMMA-PAUSE, AND LOCATION-TILDES WITH THE MEANINGS AND USES OF THE COMMUNICATIONS WITH THE FULL-COLON OF THE POSITION-LODIAL-FACT-PHRASE WITH THE FACT/KNOWN-TERM OF THE POSITIONAL-LODIO-FACT-PHRASE AND WITH THE VOID OF THE NOM-DE-GUERRE = DEAD-PERSON.

 Miller's ideas about language are notably rooted in the idea that only nouns have legal meaning and that their meanings are static and absolute.
 This had led Miller to arbitrarily recast words' definitions and roles according to his own understanding and convenience.
 Among the idiosyncratic rules of the language he created, sentences must contain at least 13 words and use more nouns than verbs, sentences used in court filings must start with prepositional phrases, a preposition is needed to certify a noun, and a word that starts with a vowel followed by two consonants means "no contract" and will therefore void any document.

 Although the language he pioneered is incomprehensible to most people, Miller asserted that it can end all forms of misunderstanding and conflict and called mainstream English language a "fiction".
 Miller has also been described as leading a "linguistic cult".

-After creating his language, Miller began styling his name as "David-Wynn: Miller", claiming that the punctuation marks are hieroglyphs that make him "life" and that without them his name is two adjectives and a pronoun.
+After creating his language, Miller styled his name as "David-Wynn: Miller" or ":David-Wynn: Miller", claiming that the punctuation marks are hieroglyphs that make him "life" and that without them his name is two adjectives and a pronoun.
 He verbally said his name "David hyphen Wynn full colon Miller".